European and British contacts with China 1700-1800

 Undeterred, other European traders continued to try to set up trading posts elsewhere: Ningbo and Xiamen but the Qing government decreed all trade must be through Guangzhou, with very limited Spanish trade at Xiamen.
 The emperor considered it expedient to move the trade as far away from the capital as possible as he believed that foreign contacts, quite rightly, often led to conflicts and rebellions.
 In any case the traders at Guangzhou were keen to keep the monopoly and so fix prices as high as possible.
 Foreign ships were only allowed into harbor during the trading season, at other times they had to stay at Macau.
 Foreign hostility over these restrictions to trade continued to grow.

 Then followed the Lady Hughes incident ➚ of 1784 where the accidental death of two Chinese fishermen further heightened diplomatic tensions.
 The Chinese demanded the British seaman who fired the cannon that killed the fishermen to be handed over.
 The British captain refused, so then the Chinese halted all European trade.
-After some delay the seaman was very reluctantly handed-over only to be summarily executed by the Chinese.
+After some delay the seaman was very reluctantly handed over only then to be summarily executed by the Chinese.

-During the century Britain overtook Portugal, France and all others to become the major trading nation at Guangzhou, fueled by its expansion to India, the discovery of Australia by Captain Cook ➚ in the 1770 and other new territories in the Pacific.
+During the 18th century Britain overtook Portugal, France and all others to become the major trading nation at Guangzhou, fueled by its expansion to India, the ‘discovery’ of Australia by Captain Cook ➚ in 1770 and other new territories in the Pacific.
 Britain took a stranglehold of Chinese trade as the largest trading nation.
 However the East India Company was facing ruin over the tea trade because China demanded payment in silver and the newly independent United States refused EIC imports.
 This was a big deal, in 1759 the EIC bought 15% of all Chinese tea.
 It was at this time that the opium trade began in 1760 with only small amounts but the volume began to build up in the 1780s.
 Initially it was Chinese opium growers who were disadvantaged by the imports of pure, cheap opium, and so the government was pressured to protect domestic production.
 This topic is covered in our Opium Wars page.

 In 1777, after gaining independence the United States of America became keen to set up its own direct trade with China.
 In 1784 the ‘Empress of China’ was their first vessel to dock at Canton.
 Early trade was in sea otter furs and sandalwood which had become very popular in China.
 The loss of the American colonies forced many British sea traders to look elsewhere for their markets.
 They became increasingly desperate to break into the China which remained the most prosperous and populous nation on Earth.